Black Manhattan Cocktail Recipe (AKA a Sicilian Manhattan)

 Averna Amaro Siciliano

-Averna Amaro is a very dark, sweet Sicilian amaro that dates to 1868.
-It has the prominent citrus flavors that Sicily is known for, such as oranges, lemons, and pomegranates.
-Although the color might make this herbal liqueur intimidating, it has lovely notes of sweet fresh fruit, which make it easy to drink on its own.
+Averna Amaro is a very dark, sweet, herbal Sicilian liqueur that dates to 1868.
+It is infused with the citrus flavors that Sicily is renowned for, such as oranges, lemons, and pomegranates.
+Although the color might be intimidating, it has lovely notes of sweet, fresh fruit, which make it easy to drink on its own, and it mixes beautifully with whiskey.

 The Bitters